Stono/node-crypt/README.md

 # node-crypt
-A simple wrapper to encrypt and decrypt data with nodejs
+A simple wrapper to encrypt and decrypt data with nodejs using aes-256-ctr, with a custom initialization vecotr and hmac sha256 hmac protection.

 ## Getting Started
 Install the module with: `npm install --save node-crypt`

 ## Examples
 Using the module is pretty simple.
-Create a new instance with an options object, "key" is the only mandatory property, algorithm will default to "aes-256-ctr".
+Create an instance of the crypto class with 32bit hex keys for both `key` and `hmacKey`.

 ```
 const Crypto = require('node-crypt');
 const crypto = new Crypto({
-  key: 'some secret key for your encryption',
+  key: 'b95d8cb128734ff8821ea634dc34334535afe438524a782152d11a5248e71b01',
-  algorithm: 'aes-256-ctr'
+  hmacKey: 'dcf8cd2a90b1856c74a9f914abbb5f467c38252b611b138d8eedbe2abb4434fc'
 });

 // Have some data you want to protect